Rafi-Riday/donate-website/README.md

 #### Donation Based Organisation Website
-Its really a static website, not even responsive for phone-view, Just tried some new design idear (Well I'm not a designer 😐 Just tried something)
+Its really a static website, not even responsive for phone-view, Just tried some new design idea (Well I'm not a designer 😐 Just tried something)
 #### Used:
 - HTML
 - CSS